 Where to Find SmartWool Socks

 SmartWool socks are widely available both online and off, although few stores carry the complete line of socks.
-Zappos is generally the best place to buy SmartWools since they carry the full assortment of colors, styles and sizes.
-The free shipping and free return shipping is also nice too, in case you get the wrong size or get a style that is too thick for your shoes or boots.
+Amazon is generally the best place to buy SmartWools since they carry the full assortment of colors, styles and sizes.

-Other good places to buy SmartWool socks include Amazon, Backcountry.Com, REI, Shoebuy and Shoes.Com.
+Other good places to buy SmartWool socks include Amazon, Backcountry.Com, REI, Shoebuy, Shoes.Com and Zappos.
 Offline, quality sporting good stores generally carry at least some of the "hiker" versions of SmartWools.

 If you plan on looking for them at Wal-Mart, don't bother.
 I've never seen SmartWools being sold at Wal-Mart, Target or Kohl's, although Kohl's does carry a rather sad imitation that, when I tried it out using one of their $10 coupons that arrived in the mail, quickly fell apart.